derailed/rackamole/README.txt

 The MOle is a rack application that monitors user interactions with your web site.
 We are not talking about counting page hits here.
 The MOle tracks all the information available to capture the essence of a user interaction with your application.
-Using the MOle, you will be able to see which feature is a hit or a bust.
+Using the MOle, you are able to see which feature is a hit or a bust.
 As an added bonus, the MOle also track performance and exceptions that might have escaped your test suites or alpha env.
 To boot your managers will love you for it!